 We turned left instead of right to look for the temple Mr Heng our taxi driver had told me about.
 In front of us lay baking brown rice paddy’s on what felt like the hottest day of the year.
 A welcome relief when we entered the gloom under the tall trees near Wat Pradark and a spooky trail between burial mounds strewn with forlorn streamers.

 A boy monk told us where the temple actually was but first the pagoda pool for another Loklak wallow watched by a frog on a lotus leaf.

-A lady wrapped in a wet kroma pointed to the temple and in the hundred degree heat we came upon the archeological excavation of Prasat Kamnap.
-Stepped trenches showed the extent of the structure but gave no secrets away such as why was it buried?
+A lady wrapped in a wet kroma pointed and in the hundred degree heat we came upon the archaeological excavation of Prasat Kamnap, stepped trenches showed the extent of the structure but gave no secrets away such as why was it buried*